timothyarmes/ta-meteor-apollo-starter-kit/README.md

 In order to get started, first access your [Mailgun][Mailgun] account.
 Then, grab your sandbox domain smtp username and password and copy said values into your settings.json file.
 Finally, add your email address to the list of [Authorized Recipients](https://help.mailgun.com/hc/en-us/articles/217531258-Authorized-Recipients).

 #### 4. Register the app on Facebook.

 You only need to do this if you wish to have Facebook logon support.
+You may also need to run the starter kit's https proxy (see below for more details):

 1. Visit https://developers.facebook.com
 2. Add a new app from the `My Apps` menu